pat-nel87/pat-nel87.github.io/content/blog/blog-post-1.md

 ## Introduction 👋

 As a Software Engineer, You can’t write a blog without first building a blog.
-And when you build a blog, what’s the first thing you write about?
-Building the blog!
 So here I am, writing a blog about building a blog...
 I recently launched my personal site, powered by Hugo a blazing-fast static site generator written in Go.
-It’s simple, it’s efficient, and you can quickly generate an entire static site.

 In this post, I’ll walk you through how I set everything up, from installing Hugo to picking a theme that didn’t make my site look like it was designed in 1998.